edibotopic/disperse/README.md

 ## Limitations
 This app is not a full implementation of the ideas presented in the DSF literature.
-THe inclusion of quantiative data in a formula, such as the proportion of each material and/or the volume fraction occupied by a phase, have been proposed.
+The inclusion of quantiative data in a formula, such as the proportion of each material and/or the volume fraction occupied by a phase, have been proposed.
 In my view, the primary novelties of DSF are:

 1. The effective description of multi-phasic structures on the basis of topological relations alone
 2. The opportunity to procedurally generate concept food structures

+This implementation (and any future versions) will focus on these aspects.

 ## To-do
 - [x] Publish initial version of app